InertiaCore/inertiacore.net/docs/server-side-rendering.md

 ## Install dependencies

-If you are not using an ASP.NET Core template and would like to manually configure SSR, we'll first install the additional dependencies required for server-side rendering.
+If you are not using an InertiaCore template and would like to manually configure SSR, we'll first install the additional dependencies required for server-side rendering.
 This is only necessary for the Vue adapters, so you can skip this step if you're using React or Svelte.

 Vue: